 For general information on referencing, including an explanation of different citation systems, and guidance on citing specific types of publication, see our Citing references guide.

-The Department of Philosophy does not specify a particular style of referencing.
+Students in the Department of Philosophy may use any referencing style, so long as they provide accurate page numbers.
 The guidance given on this guide is for the Harvard style of referencing.
 For help with citing specific types of publication contact your Academic Liaison Librarian.

 For advice on using references in your work, and how to use them to support your arguments, consult the guidance on the Study Advice website or make an appointment with them.